 Ultimate Girl’s Guide to Croatia Travel

 Croatia is one of my favorite countries EVER.
 I absolutely fell in love with it, from the minute we got off the plane in Dubrovnik.
-It’s a slightly off-the-beaten path European destination, & cheaper than much of Western Europe ~ but that’s not why you’ll want to visit Croatia.
-Its turquoise waters will enchant you, its nightlife will intoxicate you, & its deserted islands will rejuvenate you.
+It’s a slightly off-the-beaten path European destination, & cheaper than much of Western Europe.
+But that’s not why you’ll want to visit Croatia.
+Its turquoise waters will enchant you, its nightlife will intoxicate you, & its gorgeous islands will rejuvenate you.
 And for the ladies: you’ve never seen such beautiful men in your life!
 Which is why I had to write this “Ultimate Girl’s Guide to Croatia Travel…”

 Ultimate Girl’s Guide to Croatia Travel